 E.g. “The dog of the year award goes to Tinny.
 My splendid dog has made me proud once more.

-I never knew he mastered picking and dropping items at the right places until now.”
+I never knew he had mastered picking up and dropping items in the right places until now.”

 22Obedient

 Intelligent dogs follow orders and rules when expected.
-Describe your dog as obedient when it does what you tell them.
+Describe your dog as obedient when he/she does what you tell them.

-E.g. “I am surprised at how your dog comes running to you by the snap of a finger.
-It is so obedient and cute as well.”
+E.g. “I am surprised at how your dog comes running to you at the snap of a finger.
+He/she is so obedient, and cute as well.”

 Photo by Leena Nguyen on Reshot